fdask/touchOSC/ChromaConsole/README.md

+# About
-Midi control surface for the Hologram Electronics Chroma Console written in TouchOSC.
+MIDI control surface for the Hologram Electronics Chroma Console written in TouchOSC.

 # Hardware
 https://www.hologramelectronics.com/product-page/chroma-console